Yale School Of Management MBA Essay Analysis 2020 – 2021

 Last updated on August 16th, 2018

-Let’s look at Yale School of Management.
-What really makes Yale different from other B-schools?
+But before we get into the essays, let’s look at Yale School of Management and see what makes it different from other B-schools?
 What makes it unique?

 1. Yale is one of the original Ivy League schools.
 The term “Ivy League” is used for a set of schools which are 100+ years old; they have ivy creepers.
 Yale is one such school.
 The School of Management is a relatively new school but Yale has the brand equity that makes it “gold” standard for employers in the US, and across the world.